Privacy Notice for Job Applicants

 As part of any recruitment process, the Company collects and processes personal information, or personal data, relating to job applicants.
 This personal information may be held by the Company on paper or in electronic format.

-The Company is committed to being transparent about how it handles your personal information, to protecting the privacy and security of your personal information and to meeting its data protection obligations under the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018.
+The Company is committed to being transparent about how it handles your personal information, to protecting the privacy and security of your personal information and to meeting its data protection obligations under current Data Protection legislation.
 The purpose of this privacy notice is to make you aware of how and why we will collect and use your personal information during the recruitment process.
-We are required under the GDPR to notify you of the information contained in this privacy notice.
+We are required under the current Data Protection legislation to notify you of the information contained in this privacy notice.

 This privacy notice applies to all job applicants, whether they apply for a role directly or indirectly through an employment agency.
 It is non-contractual.

-If any job applicant is successful in securing any role with the Company this GDPR Privacy Notice for Job Applicants will be superceded by the Company’s “General Data Protection Regulation (“GDPR”) Privacy Notice, which will be issued to any successful job applicant with their Contract of Employment.
+If any job applicant is successful in securing any role with the Company this Privacy Notice for Job Applicants will be superseded by the Company’s Employee Privacy Notice, which will be issued to any successful job applicant with their Contract of Employment.

 Data protection principles

-Under the GDPR, there are six data protection principles that the Company must comply with.
+Under current legislation, there are six data protection principles that the Company must comply with.
 These provide that the personal information we hold about you must be: